M.D., M.P.H., M.S., F.A.A.P.

-One of the issues Patrick took on while still at U-M was the impact of opioid overuse on maternal and infant health.
-He was lead author of a study published in the Journal of the American Medical Association (JAMA) estimating that the number of newborns suffering withdrawal symptoms due to their mothers’ use of opioids during pregnancy more than tripled between 2000 and 2009, resulting in one baby born every hour in the U.S. with this problem.
+One of the issues Patrick studied while still at U-M was the impact of opioid use on maternal and infant health.
+He was lead author of a study published in the Journal of the American Medical Association which estimated that the number of newborns experiencing withdrawal symptoms due to their mothers’ use of opioids during pregnancy more than tripled between 2000 and 2009, resulting in one baby born every hour in the U.S. with this issue.

 “The program taught me how to think beyond the primary question I was studying, to see how my research could eventually shape policy.”

 After Patrick moved to Vanderbilt, he published a study of infants born with neonatal abstinence syndrome (NAS) as a result of opioid exposure in utero in the Journal of Perinatology.
 This research highlighted significant differences in how children’s hospitals treat the condition.
 “The study demonstrated for hospitals and policymakers the need to provide standardized, evidence-based treatment to all of these infants,” Patrick says.
 He has continued this work on NAS, and has been cited more than any other researcher in the world over the last decade on the topic.

 Patrick looks back on his training as a Scholar as an inflection point in his career.
 “It taught me how to think beyond the primary question I was studying, to see how my research could eventually shape policy, and which approaches to use to both generate robust data and translate it effectively for policymakers,” he says.